Aatmaj-Zephyr/Solutions-to-first-year-practicals/README.md

 Please do not copy this material.
 This material is intended for Learning and rferencing and not for copying.

 This is done with the intention of helping students only.
+Aatmaj is not responsible for any misuse of this material.

 ____